Personify

-A mentor who listens first — then works with your child every week, from original research to published books to launched nonprofits, until the work is real, verifiable, and impossible to ignore.
+A mentor who listens first - then works with your child every week, from original research to published books to launched nonprofits, until the work is impossible to ignore.

-Our mentors graduated from these schools — and helped many students get into them
+Our mentors graduated from these schools - and helped students get into them

 Every outcome is backed by a real, publicly verifiable artifact.